 Early Childhood Family Specialist work experience is typically broader and encompasses many of the ways that applicants might work with the families of young children (3 up to 6-years of age) including case management, home visiting, parent education, and family support.

-Does work experience with pregnant women and families count towards the work experience requirement for Infant Family Specialist and Infant Mental Health Specialist?
+Does work experience with pregnant people and families count towards the work experience requirement for Infant Family Specialist and Infant Mental Health Specialist?

-Yes, work with pregnant women and families does count towards the required work experience for IFS and IMHS.
+Yes, work with pregnant people and families does count towards the required work experience.
 However, the applicant’s work experience must ALSO include work with infants, toddlers, and their families.

 What is the format of the exam?